Updated by CarTalk Staff: October 31, 2019

 Several states have graduated Learner’s Permits that allow drivers to practice driving without supervision.
 For example, in the states of Indiana, California, Iowa, Texas, Rhode Island, Maryland, Virginia, and Kentucky, learner’s permit holders over the age of 17 can drive unsupervised during daylight hours to school or to work.

 It’s important that you understand the restrictions imposed by the state on your Learner’s Permit.
 Be aware of any time restrictions that your Permit may have.

 Most Learner’s Permits are good for 12 months, and allow you to take a driving test after six months provided you’ve followed the other requirements for licensure.

 Step 2: Take a Driver's Education Class

 Driver’s Education classes are typically split between classroom time, where you’ll study the basic driving laws in your state and best practices to stay safe on the road, and a number of hours behind the wheel with a driving instructor.
-If you need help choosing a course, see our recommendations of the best online driver's ed courses.
+If you need help choosing a course, see our recommendations for the best online driver's ed courses.

 Step 3: Log a Number of Hours of Behind-the-Wheel Training